M Idioms

 make the best of (something)

-- do as well as possible in a bad situation
+- to do as well as possible in a bad situation

-He made the best of his time working in the department that he hated.
+The man tried to make the best of the job that he hated.

 make the grade

-He was not able to make the grade and could not join the football team.
+The player was not able to make the grade and he could not join the football team.

 make the most of (something)

-He made the most of his time in Europe and visited many art galleries.
+The woman made the most of her time in Europe and visited many art galleries.

 make the scene

-- be present, go to a certain place or event
+- to be present, to go to a certain place or event

-He decided to make the scene and go to the disco for the evening.
+We decided to make the scene and go to the club for the evening.

 make time for (someone or something)

-- schedule time to see someone or do something
+- to schedule time to see someone or do something

 The man makes time for his son every weekend so that they can play sports together.